-For National Eye Exam Month we're sharing some inspiring stories that drive home why it’s so important to keep an eye on your eye health—and the huge impact that a single vision exam can make.
+For National Glaucoma Awareness Month, we’re sharing some inspiring stories that drive home why it’s so important to keep an eye on your eye health—and the huge impact that a single vision exam can make.

 “As my vision became cloudier, I came up with a truckload of ways to compensate.”